 Also an art gallery was located at the same address.
 It was named Galerie Inart and opened in 1969.
 The gallery was an initiative of Indoor.
 Carla Koch managed the gallery.
 In 1996 she opened her own gallery, specialised in ceramics under the name Galerie Carla Koch.

 Famous Finnish designer Kaj Franck opened a permanent “workshop” in the Indoor shop about his well known Arabia glass and ceramics in 1983.
 Indoor was the importer of Arabia for the Benelux (Belgium, The Netherlands, Luxembourg).

 Indoor B.V. also had a company in Belgium, it was named Indoor Pvba.
 It had a showroom in Brussels at the Steenweg op Charleroi 137.

 Indoor imported modern lighting, glass and ceramics mainly from Scandinavia.
 The company sold also lamps from other companies such as the Italian Stilnovo, Arteluce and Stilux and the German Staff.

-Designers that worked for the company are among others: Cees Kranen (Flexion desk or wall lamp), Frans van Nieuwenborg and Martijn Wegman (Tetrahedron table lamp, Ambian floor lamp…), Edwin Klein (Isis desk lamp), Marcel Simons (Octaeder, Icosaeder) and Rob Wermenbol.
+Designers that worked for the company are among others: Cees Kranen (Flexion desk or wall lamp), Frans van Nieuwenborg and Martijn Wegman (Tetrahedron table lamp, Ambian floor lamp…), Edwin Klein (Isis desk lamp), Marcel Simons (Octaeder, Icosaeder), Maria Hees (Sidelight table lamp) and Rob Wermenbol.

 In 1999, Indoor B.V. merged with Raak and Artilite B.V. and became CLA: Centrum voor Lichtarchitectuur B.V. in Drachten, The Netherlands.
-(Center for Light Architecture).
-The center was founded by Egbert Keen.
+(Centre for Light Architecture).
+The centre was founded by Egbert Keen.
 The company was declared bankrupt on 19-05-2011.